Astrophysics

 The Kavli Prize in Astrophysics is awarded for outstanding achievement in advancing our knowledge and understanding of the origin, evolution and properties of the universe.
 The Kavli Prize consists of a scroll, medal and cash award of one million dollars.

-Futures Symposia and Frontiers in Science
+NAS Kavli Frontiers in Science

-The Kavli Futures Symposia is a series of high quality scientific symposia on topics of emerging importance in the fields of astrophysics, nanoscience and neuroscience.
 The Kavli Frontiers of Science symposia bring together some of the very best young scientists across many disciplines to share and discuss exciting advances and opportunities in their fields.